In Conversation | Lucy Russell x Clementine Myers

 I’m sure you have clients from all walks of life who have experienced all manner of trauma.
 Some may be trying to survive a present crisis or simply navigate their general day to day existence.
 What are the biggest areas of connection?

 I feel very lucky to work with a spectrum of clients from around the world across diverse issues.
-Trauma is a common theme in my Practice - be it a singular ‘big T’ traumatic incident or complex trauma rooted prolonged or repetitive adverse experience or transgenerational legacy.
-But hypnotherapy can also be used to enhance or elevate aspects of one’s life.
+Trauma is a common theme in my Practice - be it a singular ‘big T’ traumatic incident or complex trauma rooted prolonged or repetitive adverse experience or trans-generational legacy.
+But hypnotherapy can also be utilised to enhance or elevate aspects of one’s life.

 The language of ‘trauma’ is part of mainstream conversation thanks to the prolific work of individuals such as Bessel Van Der Kolk, Peter Levine, Dan Siegel, Resmaa Menakem and Gabor Mate who posit that trauma doesn’t have to be an abject event such as sexual exploitation, violence or war but it can be the seemingly small, insidious events or circumstances that begin in childhood and compound over time.